0xFableOrg/0xFable/README.md

 If you access the app via http://localhost:3000/, you can interact with it with your wallet.
 You'll need to "Claim Airdrop" in order to get a deck to play with.

-However, for testing, it's expected you'll the Anvil ("test ... junk" mnemonic) accounts.
+However, for testing, it's expected you'll use the Anvil ("test ... junk" mnemonic) accounts.
 These come preloaded with local testnet ETH, and as part of our deploy script, we pre-airdrop a deck to accounts 0 and 1.